Alexis V. Lukianov

 Gregory T. Lucier

 Gregory T. Lucier has served as a member of our Board of Directors since December 2013.
-Mr. Lucier is currently the Chairman and Chief Executive Officer of Life Technologies, a position he held since the merger of Invitrogen Corporation and Applied Biosystems in 2008.
+From May 2003 to February 2014, Mr. Lucier served as the Chairman and Chief Executive Officer of Life Technologies (acquired by Thermo Fisher Scientific), a position he held since the merger of Invitrogen Corporation and Applied Biosystems in 2008.
 He served as Chief Executive Officer and President of Invitrogen from 2003 to 2008.
 Mr. Lucier is responsible for fostering a culture of excellence and applies his more than 25 years of strategic management at Life Technologies in his endeavor to shape an era of personalized medicine in which researchers can efficiently read, write and edit DNA for humanity’s benefit.
 Ranked 9th out of the 50 most innovative companies in the world and No. 1 in life sciences by Fast Company magazine, Life Technologies has a heritage of providing more than 50,000 leading products and services that enable breakthrough discoveries across the entire biological research spectrum.
 Mr. Lucier previously served as Chief Executive Officer and President at GE Medical Systems Information Technologies, Vice President for Global Services at GE Medical Systems and President of GE-Harris Railway Electronics.
 He received a bachelor’s degree in engineering from Pennsylvania State University and an MBA from Harvard Business School.
-He serves on the board of NuVasive, RainTree Oncology Services, CareFusion, Synthetic Genomics, Rady Children’s Hospital and is board chairman for Sanford Burnham Medical Research Institute.
+He serves on the board of NuVasive, RainTree Oncology Services, Synthetic Genomics, Rady Children’s Hospital and is board chairman for Sanford Burnham Medical Research Institute.